Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Capital costs.
 Costs applying to the physical assets of transportation, mainly infrastructures, terminals, and vehicles.
 They include the purchase or major enhancement of fixed assets, which can often be a one-time event that can be amortized over several decades.
 Since physical assets tend to depreciate over time, capital investments are required on a regular basis for maintenance.

 Transport providers make various decisions based on their cost structure, a function of all the above transport costs.
-This involves the transmission of information that takes the form of documents and terms for transactions involving the transportation of passengers and goods.
+This involves transmitting information that takes the form of documents and terms for transactions involving transporting passengers and goods.
 Specific commercial transportation terms have been set to simplify transactions and identify the respective responsibilities.
-While the transport rate plays an important role in the modal choice, firms using freight transport services are not always motivated by cost minimization.
+While the transport rate plays an important role in modal choice, firms using freight transport services are not always motivated by cost minimization.
 They often show “satisfying behavior” whereby the transport costs need to be below a certain threshold combined with specific requirements regarding reliability, frequency, and other service attributes.
 Such complexities make it more difficult to assess the role of transport rates in the behavior of transport users, particularly for supply chains where transport costs are a small share of the market value of the end product.

 Technological improvements and their associated decline in transport costs have weakened the links between transport modes, terminals, and economic activities.
 With lower transportation costs, there is more locational flexibility as long as transportation networks remain accessible.
 There is less emphasis on heavy industries and more importance given to manufacturing and transport services such as warehousing and distribution.
-Indeed, new functions are being grafted to transport activities facilitating logistics and manufacturing processes.
+Indeed, new functions are being grafted into transport activities facilitating logistics and manufacturing processes.
 The standard notion of transportation costs is being expanded towards logistics costs, which are more extensive to include inventory carrying costs as well as the combination of modes necessary for a complex movement to occur.

 - 3.1 – Transportation and Economic Development